reversesigh/cosmos_node-initial_setup/readme.md

 `sudo ufw allow 26656`
 `sudo ufw allow 9090`

-## Open RPC (default: 26657) to your specific machine's IP address to connect to your node to use cli client from local machine
+## Open RPC (default: 26657) to your specific machine's IP address to connect and interact with your node remoately from a local machine
 `sudo ufw allow from youripaddress to any port 26657`
 `sudo ufw enable`